Java Foundation Classes (JFC)

 Back to glossary

 Java Foundation Classes (JFC) is a graphical user interface (GUI) framework for Java, developed by Sun Microsystems.
-It provides a collection of features that make it easier for developers to build complex, high-performance applications.
-JFC is an essential part of Java's standard library and is used in a wide range of applications, from desktop software to web applications.
+It provides a collection of features that make it easier for developers to develop GUI applications and build complex, high-performance applications.
+Event handling is a fundamental concept in GUI development, allowing applications to respond to user actions.
+JFC is an essential part of Java’s standard library and is used in a wide range of applications, from desktop software to web applications.

 The JFC is comprised of several key components, including the Abstract Window Toolkit (AWT), Swing, Java 2D, and Accessibility API.
 Each of these components plays a crucial role in the creation of user interfaces and the overall functionality of Java applications.
 This article will delve into the intricacies of these components, their roles, and how they contribute to the overall functionality of the JFC.